Divyesh06/NUI-anvil/README.md

 Clone the app - https://anvil.works/build#clone:3ACFHAQDBLLJX7FL=3N3YRJYIK4O23JVOG3HYCGPY
 And add it to your dependencies.

-For faster loading time, you can switch the dependency version to `minified` branch

 ## How to Contribute

 To contribute to this library, you can create a fork of this repository, edit it in the Anvil Editor, and submit a pull request.